This week's question comes from Julie:

 Speak How You Feel And Make A Request

 It is important, especially early in the dating process, to ask for what you want.
 We believe that with the right language you can say anything to anyone.
 The key of course is how you make your request.
-Because you have standards for how you want to be treated, it is important to remember that they are your set of standards, and if someone doesn’t abide by them it doesn’t make them wrong or bad; it only makes them not the right fit for you.
+Because you have standards for how you want to be treated, it is important to remember that they are your set of standards, and if someone doesn’t abide by them it doesn’t make them wrong or bad; it only makes them not the right match for you.

-We suggest that you kindly and simply explain to him that it is important to you that a man keep his word when he sets a date with you.
+We suggest that you kindly and simply explain to him that it is important to you that a man keeps his word when he sets a date with you.
 It is always best to use the template for non-violent communication and own your feelings in the situation.
 In this case, emphasize the positive and not the negative emotions in your request.

-Here is an example: “I feel respected and valued when a man keeps his word to me when he schedules a date.
+Here is an example: “I feel respected and valued when a man keeps his word when he schedules a date.
 I would appreciate you honoring the time I have set aside to meet with you.
 If you are unable to do that, it appears to me that we are not a match.”

 Most men are confused today about how to be with women and women aren’t making it any easier by assuming that men will somehow just “know” their values and expectations.
 When you make it clear to a man how you want to be treated, if he cares about pursuing a relationship with you, he will step up and act accordingly.